ygqygq2/turbo-ai-rules/docs/user-guide/01-commands.md

 ### Tips

 - 🔐 Access token only needs `repo` (full repository access) permission
-- 📁 Use subpath to sync only specific directories within the repository
+- 📁 Use subpath to sync only specific directories within the repository (must start with `/`)
 - 🏷️ Set clear names for managing multiple rule sources

 ---